-While gout is a form of arthritis, there are some notable differences between gout flare ups and other types of chronic arthritis and autoimmune diseases like rheumatoid arthritis.
+While gout is a form of arthritis, there are some notable differences between gout attacks and other types of chronic arthritis and autoimmune diseases like rheumatoid arthritis.

-- Pain and inflammation: Both gout flare ups and other forms of arthritis are characterized by pain and inflammation in the joints.
+- Pain and inflammation: Both gout attacks and other forms of arthritis are characterized by pain and inflammation in the joints.